NumPy Notebook

 df['tier'] = np.where(df['amount'] > 300, 'High', 'Low')

-NumPy functions (np.log, np.clip, np.where) accept Pandas Series directly and return a Series — you don't need to convert first.
+NumPy functions like np.log, np.clip, and np.where take a Pandas Series directly and return a Series.
+You don't need to convert first.

 8. Efficient Membership Test